IlgeeHong/ilgeehong.github.io/index.md

 ## Research Interests

-My research primarily focuses on post-training methods for large language models (LLMs).
+My research focuses on post-training methods for large language models (LLMs).
 Specifically, I am developing methodologies to improve instruction following, reasoning, and coding abilities by:

 1. training LLMs with reinforcement learning (RL), and
-2. training LLMs without relying on expensive supervision and data.
+2. reducing reliance on costly supervision and data.

 <!--
 - **Large Language Models**